top of page

 • Do not put their graphics into collections or claim as you own.

-The World Wide Web should always be a place for everyone enjoy.
+The World Wide Web should always be a place for everyone to enjoy.
 Unfortunately, that is not always the case, and over the years a great majority of graphic artists, especially those that made country graphics, closed their websites indefinitely due to graphic abuse and theft.
-It has been 20 years since I made my first website and I owe a debt of gratitude to these amazing artists for all the hard work and creativity that they have put into the beautiful graphics that I use to decorate my website.
+It has been over 20 years since I made my first website.
+I owe a debt of gratitude to these amazing artists for all the time, hard work and creativity that they have put into making the beautiful graphics that I use to decorate my pages.

 Plagiarism is the representation of another author's language, thoughts, ideas, or expressions as one's own original work. - Wikipedia